 Habitat: Gray Goldenrod grows in dry woods, old fields, and prairies in dry sterile sandy soils in full sun to partial sun.
 Moisture can be dry-mesic to dry.
 It will also grow well in more fertile soils but tends to be crowded out by other plants.
 As the alternate common name of Old-field Goldenrod implies, this species is a pioneer species that will grow well in abandoned grounds.
 With a root system of rhizomes it can colonize in an area of harsh growing conditions.

 Names: The genus name, Soldiago, is from the Latin solidare, as the plants of this genus were known to "make whole". (see notes below for an explanation).
 The species, nemoralis, means belonging to the woods, referring to this species ability to grow in dry woods.
-The author name for the plant classification - ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+The author name for the plant classification - ‘Aiton’ is for William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis in 1789, the Garden’s catalogue of plants.

 Comparisons: This is one of the shorter goldenrods and may thus fill a specialized landscaping need.
 It is also one of the last to bloom in our area - the photos here are all from mid-September.
 With its shorter height and arching single stemmed panicles it can be separated from the other goldenrods.
 Other Goldenrod photos.